Development and Society in Guatemala

 Development and Economy

+The evolution of Guatemala's government and economy has been a series of highs and lows, and the nation is finally beginning to find its way.
 Guatemala is the largest economy in Central America and is also the region’s most populous country.
 Since the peace accords of 1996, the economy has grown steadily, with moderate development accompanying this growth.
-That said, however, huge sections of the Guatemalan population remain only minimally active in the economy.
+That said, huge sections of Guatemalan population remain only minimally active in the economy.
 This is largely the case in rural areas where development has been slow and meager.

 Tourism has played a big role in Guatemala’s economy in recent years — the service sector, much of it related to tourism, employs around 35 percent of the population.
 A significant amount of the money made by tourism stays in local communities, and this has helped achieve development in rural communities that would otherwise go largely unnoticed by the Guatemalan government.